agottipati9/x24x4/README.md

    **NOTE: For uplink and the reversed downlink (-R), please ensure that the iPerf server is running on the `epc` before starting the client.**

-* For trouble shooting, please refer to this [guide](https://wiki.phantomnet.org/wiki/phantomnet/tutorial-interacting-and-scripting-on-the-ue-with-culebra).
+For trouble shooting the GUI, please refer to this [guide](https://wiki.phantomnet.org/wiki/phantomnet/tutorial-interacting-and-scripting-on-the-ue-with-culebra).

 ## Setting up the EPC for iPerf
 On the `epc` node, run the following commands: